Yemen's warring parties agree only to renew two-month truce, U.N. says | Law-Order

 Grundberg said he would intensify engagement with the parties in coming weeks to ensure full implementation.
 An expanded truce, he said, would offer a mechanism to pay public sector salaries, the opening of roads, expanded flights from Sanaa and regular flow of fuel to Hodeidah.
 The U.N. is also pushing for a permanent ceasefire to enable the resumption of talks for a sustainable political resolution.

-Sanaa resident Mohamed Qoud said that without further measures to address economic woes and secure broader negotiations the truce would be "merely a warrior's break" and that hostilities would return.
+Sanaa resident Sufian al-Thawr said that without further measures to address economic woes and secure broader negotiations the truce would be "merely a warrior's break" and that hostilities would return.
 Since 2015, when the coalition intervened against the Houthis, Yemen's economy and basic services have collapsed, leaving 80% of the population of around 30 million needing help.

 University student Tah Abdul-Kareem said more was needed but "still, it is better than a return to war."